DataDog/integrations-extras/perimeterx/README.md

 ### Events

-perimeterx does not include any events.
+PerimeterX does not include any events.

 ## Troubleshooting